phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 ---|:---:|---
 type | `string` | Identifies the media type that describes the partial representation. data | Any | The actual partial representation content.

+Partial content SHOULD NOT be considered full representations even if their contents happen to be complete.
+It is RECOMMENDED partial representations provide just enough information for agents to be able to discern which link they want to follow and SHOULD NOT be used as mechanism to batch interactions.

 In the case of XML it is the content of the `partial` element, in JSON it is the value of a `data` property.